sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

 A new class *RouteFeedbackChannel* in fpmsyncd is introduced to manage orchagent responses and send the corresponding FPM message to zebra.

 Zebra requires to send RTM_NEWROUTE back with RTM_F_OFFLOAD flag set once route is programmed in HW.
-RTM_NEWROUTE message must contain same route attributes as the original message.
-Since we do not store anywhere protocol, scope, metric and other route kernel attributes, *RouteFeedbackChannel* will cache the original message in a *multimap* where they are associated with APPL_DB key.
+In order to reconstruct the same message additional data from ```rtmsg``` struct has to be passed to APPL_DB (tos, scope, etc.).

 <!-- omit in toc -->
 ##### Figure 5.
 FPMsyncd flow